JOI Rehab Clinicians

 By Robert Lim, PTA

-Jacksonville Orthopaedic Institute currently has 12 rehabilitation centers conveniently located throughout Northeast Florida.
+JOI Rehab has over 90 clinicians currently has 12 rehabilitation centers.
+These centers are conveniently located throughout Northeast Florida.
+JOI Rehab Clinicians have been voted the Bold City Best once again in 2022.
 At these 12 locations, we currently employ:

 - Licensed Physical Therapists (PT)